Disputes regarding who is allowed and responsible for cutting trees near power lines can be tricky.

 You can check the easement boundaries for your property as a landowner by going to the local assessor’s office to get a map of your plan.
 With it, the easements will be stated.

-States like Michigan allow power companies to trim trees on private property by using government easement, should they get permission.
+States like Michigan allow tree removal or trimming by power companies on private property by using government easement, should they get permission.
 Depending on the easement in your deed, some could go for 8 ft. from the edge of the road.

 The government typically uses this part of one’s land for sidewalks or for fire hydrants with running water lines.